 Guatemala – mild chocolate, toffee, and nutty.
 Sometimes with tropical fruit undertones.

 Colombia – sweet nut and bittersweet chocolate.

-The perfect grind to match your favourite brewing method
+The perfect grind to match your favorite brewing method

-Once you’ve established your preferred flavours (and it’s great to experiment!), it’s time to choose the best grind for your brewing method.
+Once you’ve established your preferred flavors (and it’s great to experiment!), it’s time to choose the best grind for your brewing method.

 You can always find the grind type on the label of any ground coffee.
 Whole beans will require home-grinding.

 Drip coffee – medium ground.
 The prolonged extraction time of drip coffee makers requires a coarser grind.
 Too fine a grind, and the coffee risks being over-extracted, resulting in a bitter, unpleasant taste.